nhannguyen95/learning-notes/languages/javascript/objects.md

 `this` is neither a reference to a function itself, nor is it a reference to the function's lexical scope.

-`this` is actually a binding that is made when a fuction is invoked, and what it references is determined by the call-site where the function is called.
-The call-site is the second item from the top of the shown call stack if you set a break point at where the function gets called (the first item being the fuction call itself).
+`this` is actually a binding that is made when a function is invoked, and what it references is determined by the call-site where the function is called.
+The call-site is the second item from the top of the shown call stack if you set a break point at where the function gets called (the first item being the function call itself).

 ### Rules of call-site